 Create an inventory of your strengths and research occupations where these are valued most.
 As emphasized earlier, exploring careers is exploring the self.
 It follows that you must be acquainted with your own idiosyncrasies to land the right position.
 Career exploration will help expose you to different working environments and find where you will fit in and grow as an individual.

 You are more likely to be good at things you take interest in.
-That is why majority of research on vocational psychology is geared toward using interest-based measures.
+That is why a majority of the research on and some of the goals of vocational psychology are geared toward using interest-based measures.
 You may want to explore Holland’s Occupational Themes which categorize personalities into six: (1) Realistic, (2) Investigative, (3) Artistic, (4) Social, (5) Enterprising, and (6) Conventional.

 Social and political awareness is important in finding a purpose in life.
 You may want to check out the 17 Sustainable Development Goals of the United Nations and try to see if one or two resonates with you.
 Whatever it is you find worthy of pursuing, career exploration can help you prepare you for the challenges ahead.